Groovy, Laidback and Nasty

-Groovy, Laidback and Nasty is the ninth studio album by English electronic band Cabaret Voltaire, released in April 1990 by record label Parlophone.
+Groovy, Laidback and Nasty is the ninth studio album by the English electronic band Cabaret Voltaire, released in April 1990 by record label Parlophone.

 Background and recording

 Groovy, Laidback and Nasty was recorded in Chicago with veteran house producer Marshall Jefferson.

 Content

 John Bush of AllMusic wrote that the album "sounds more groovy than nasty, as Mallinder's vocals sound much more pop-oriented than before", despite "possessing a somewhat dated feel even soon after its release".

 Reception

 Groovy, Laidback and Nasty was described as "triumphant" in Peter Buckley's compilation of rock music reviews, The Rough Guide to Rock.

 Track listing

 All tracks composed by Richard H. Kirk and Stephen Mallinder, except where indicated.